 RESILIENT SUPPLY CHAINS

 Resilient Supply Chains involve risk management, focused on VUCA risk in real time and the need to manage internal and external relationships along complex global supply chains.
 Resilient Supply Chains are capable of sustained responses to sudden changes, while accelerating and decelerating supply chain velocity to meet market demand and mitigate the impact of risk.
-Critical factors include critical thinking, scenario planning, and agile, flexible, effective [not just efficient] processes.
+Critical factors include critical thinking, scenario planning, and agile, flexible, effective processes.

 Global supply chains need to be resilient, not just robust.

 Supply chains are internationally networked complex systems.
 No matter how domestic and local operations are, supply chains are global by nature and scope.

 Global supply chains are an economic community of interacting organizations that produce goods and services of value to end-user customers, who are also stakeholders in that community.
 Each participant has a stake in the success of the whole system, while co-evolving their own capabilities within the system.
 The integrating factor is alignment, not command-control.
 Alignment enables each part to succeed by adding value to the total system.

 Systems alignment is the first step towards building Resilient Supply Chains.

 Flexibility and agility are the DNA of resilience.
 Flexibility is not synonymous with enabling internal organizational change to build better processes; flexibility is the foundation of successful customer service.
 The value proposition of global supply chains is customer satisfaction, not operational efficiencies.
 Global supply chains strategically sustain excellence by being customer engaged, that is, by focusing on people as the beneficiaries of the service.

 There is no single approach to flexibility in global supply chains.
 Minimally, we must consider